-"the children of Israel were fruitful, and increased abundantly, and multiplied, and waxed exceeding mighty; and the land was filled with them."
-(Exodus 1:7)
+"the children of Israel were fruitful, and increased abundantly, and multiplied, and waxed exceeding mighty; and the land was filled with them." (""Exodus 1:7)

 Yet another prediction, made centuries before to Abram, was to be fulfilled.
 His seed was to be "a stranger in a land not theirs," to be enslaved and afflicted.
 (Genesis 15:13-16) And as the appointed centuries were drawing to a close, there "arose up a new king over Egypt," who "evil entreated our fathers."
-(Acts 7:19) Thus, in the darkest period of their bondage, Israel might have understood that, as surely as these two predictions had been literally fulfilled, so would the twofold promise also prove true, "I will bring thee up again," and that "with great substance."
-And here we see a close analogy to the present condition of the Jews.
-In both cases the promised future stands in marked contrast to the actual state of things.
-But, like Israel of old, we also have the "more sure word of prophecy," as a "light that shineth in a dark place until the day dawn."
+(Acts 7:19) Thus, in the darkest period of their

 The closing years of the three and a half centuries since their entrance into Egypt found Israel peaceful, prosperous, and probably, in many respects, assimilated to the Egyptians around.
 "The fathers" had fallen asleep, but their children still held undisturbed possession of the district originally granted them.
-The land of Goshen, in which they were located, is to this day considered the richest province of Egypt, and could, even now, easily support a million more inhabitants than it numbers.
-Goshen extended between the most eastern of the ancient seven mouths of the Nile and Palestine.
+The land of Goshen, in which they were located, is to this day considered the richest province of Egypt, and could, even now, easily support a million more inhabitants than it numbers. fb1 Goshen extended between the most eastern of the ancient seven mouths of the Nile and Palestine.
 The borderland was probably occupied by the more nomadic branches of the family of Israel, to whose flocks its wide tracts would afford excellent pasturage; while the rich banks along the Nile and its canals were the chosen residence of those who pursued agriculture.
 Most likely such would also soon swarm across to the western banks of the Nile, where we find traces of them in various cities (Exodus 12) of the land.
 There they would acquire a knowledge of the arts and industries of the Egyptians.
 It seems quite natural that, in a country which held out such inducements for it, the majority of the Israelites should have forsaken their original pursuits of shepherds, and become agriculturists.
 To this day a similar change has been noticed in the nomads who settle in Egypt.
 Nor was their new life entirely foreign to their history.
 Their ancestor, Isaac, had, during his stay among the Philistines, sowed and reaped.
 (Genesis 26:12) Besides, at their settlement in Egypt, the grant of land - and that the best in the country - had been made to them "for a possession," a term implying fixed and hereditary proprietorship.
 (Genesis 47:11, 27) Their later reminiscences of Egypt accord with this view.
 In the wilderness they looked back with sinful longing to the time when they had cast their nets into the Nile, and drawn them in weighted with fish; and when their gardens and fields by the waterside had yielded rich crops -